jdun28/vending-machine/README.md

 ## Vending Machine ##

-Welcome to the vending machine fullstack homework submission for Jen Dunlap.
+Welcome to my vending machine project.

 This solution has the `vending-machine-api` written in C# with a `vending-machine-ui` created using React.